Nuclearpolo/DAQ-EXP_TA/README.md

 ![](2021-02-09-16-37-04.png)

 ## 7. Once that's all dandy, head on back to our AI overlord google and slam in a request for "Labview 2020 student".
 Hit the top link.
+You will need to login at somepoint here, or make an account.
+MAKE IT WITH YOUR STUDENT ACCOUNT.
+Its not a big deal but it just saves faff if it turns out _to be_ a big deal, you know how fiddly computers can be.

 ![](2021-02-09-16-01-46.png)